hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Destroy - wipes data for all users, destroys the internal storage, and clears security artifacts
+### Destroy - wipes data for all users, destroys the internal storage, and clears security artifacts in iOS
-{: #ios-destroy-wipes-data-for-all-users-destroys-the-internal-storage-and-clears-security-artifacts }

 ```objc
 // This object will point to an error if one occurs.
 NSError* error = nil;